What do blood glucose meters do?

 - Discard your lancet and strips in a sharps-rated container.
 Check with your pharmacy for options available in your community.

-- Store your strips away from sunlight and moisture.
+- Store your strips in the appropriate container or packaging away from sunlight and moisture.

 What affects blood glucose levels?